 Mindbody variants of regional ischemia can also affect the area, enacting severe pain in large areas of the upper body, and might be linked to a psychosomatic causation.

-Ischemic Shoulder Pain from a Herniated Disc
+Ischemic Shoulder Pain not from a Herniated Disc

 Oxygen deprivation is one of many typical sources of chronic shoulder pain which is accompanied by discomfort, tingling, numbness or weakness in large areas of the arm, hand or fingers.
 These symptoms are too widespread and diverse to come from a single disc protrusion, although a coincidental disc abnormality might be present.

 Remember, these areas are served by as many as 7 different nerve roots, so a single level bugling disc could never possibly cause pain in all these locations though foraminal stenosis.
 In these cases, the herniation is usually implicated as the cause of the pain, even though the clinical impression of the symptoms does not correspond correctly to the diagnosis.
 This is a classic example of a herniated disc scapegoat condition.

 Ischemia is usually the actual villain here, creating lasting pain and suffering, while treatments are being provided for the damaged disc.
 It is no surprise that these therapies are generally completely ineffectual.

 Central spinal stenosis can also elicit similar symptom profiles in some patients, but such diversified expressions in the upper body are the gross exceptions to the rule of cervical canal narrowing.

-Shoulder Pain from a Herniated Disc
+Curing Shoulder Pain from a Herniated Disc

 If your pain does not heal in the expected time frame, or gets worse, there is always a good chance that the diagnosis is incorrect.
 This is why it is so important for every patient to understand all the possible explanations for their diagnosed herniated disc symptoms.

 Their doctor might only make them aware of some possible causes and if these explanations are all wrong, then the patient is doomed to suffer endlessly.
 Take an interest in your healthcare and do independent research on your own.
 This way, you will be prepared to deal with chronic pain which scoffs at the traditional modalities employed by the disc pain treatment industry.